fmdkdd/fmdkdd.github.com/_posts/2017-08-07-ludum-dare-post-mortem.md

 satisfying solution, and elected to review this once we had the game running.
-In the end, we never reviewed it: the night levels are introduced without any explanation, but so far no player has complained about not understanding that they have to solve both sides at once.
+In the end, we never reviewed it: the night levels are introduced without any explanation, but so far no player has complained about not understanding that they have to light all the houses on both sides to solve the level.

 ### Paper prototype